JakeGWater/vpifg.com/_sources/about/contributing.rst.txt

 Sometimes content doesn't fit into a guide, but it is helpful nonetheless.
 The guidelines for what goes and help our a little looser than what goes into a workflow or a guide.
+Still, we prefer help articles that:

-Nonetheless, we want things to be centered around a virtual production.
+#. are centered around a virtual production
+#. address a specific technical hurdle
+#. are short and to the point
+#. include diagrams, images, and videos

 Each Help article should be its own document in ``sources/help``.